This story has been updated. It was originally posted on April 18, 2017.

 See fewer posts from someone

 Let’s say you don’t want to see as many posts from someone, but you’d still like to get the occasional update.
 Instead of unfollowing that friend, you can opt to see fewer posts from them.
-You’ll find this setting via the same drop-down menu as the unfollow option: to the top right of any post in the News Feed.
-Click Hide post and you won’t see as many posts from that person in the future.
-If you hide a post from an ad or a Page, then you won’t hear about it again.
+You’ll find this setting via the same drop-down menu as the unfollow option: in the top right of any post in the News Feed.
+Click Hide post, and you won’t see as many posts from that person in the future.
+If you hide a post from an ad or a Page, you won’t hear about it again.

-When you hide a sponsored post rather than something from one of your friends, Facebook asks for some feedback about why you took the action you did.
+When you hide a sponsored post, rather than something from one of your friends, Facebook asks for some feedback about why you took the action you did.
 It uses your response to decide which ads to serve you in the future.
 Click through on the Manage Your Ad Preferences link to take more control over the ads Facebook shows you (see below for more on this).

 Prioritize your close friends

 In any group of acquaintances, there will be some people you care about more than others.
 To help you focus on your nearest and dearest, Facebook creates a custom friends list for you called Close Friends.
 Updates from anyone in this select group will always prompt a notification (if you’ve got them enabled) and put the post high up in your News Feed.
 Fortunately for your friends’ self-esteem, they won’t know whether or not they’re on your Close Friends list.